Vasudevayo/Checking_SSH/README.md

   sudo ssh user@ipaddress

   - Here the User is the local machine and the ipaddress is of the remote machine.
 To chekc ip address of remote machine use: ip a
+ or
+  ip addr show | grep "inet "

                                  ip address e.g., it will look of this format- 192.168.122.122

    8. Now conect using: